yashbhargava1992/stingray/README.rst

 Note to Users
 -------------

-Stingray is currently in **development phase**.
-Some of the code is not in its final stage, and might change before our first release.
-There might also still be bugs we are working on fixing and features that are not finished.

-We encourage you to download it and try it out, but please be aware of the caveats of working with in-development code.
-At the same time, we welcome contributions and we need your help!
+We welcome contributions and we need your help!
 If you have your own code duplicating any part of the methods implemented in Stingray, please try out Stingray and compare to your own results.